 When you have a baby, there are so many things you need to take care of, especially ensuring that your newborn has all the correct vaccinations.
 In this article, our paediatrician Dr Wendy will be sharing with you all the different types of newborn vaccinations, how they protect your baby and how to handle post-vaccination reactions like fever and swelling.

-The National Immunisation Schedule in Singapore included all the compulsory vaccinations all children must have from birth to 18 months.
+The National Immunisation Schedule in Singapore included all the compulsory vaccinations all newborn children must have from birth to 18 months.

 The next batch of compulsory vaccinations is usually given when the child is 11 years old.

-1. Rotavirus Vaccination
+1. Rotavirus Vaccine

-This is an oral vaccination and is typically administered in 2-3 doses.
+Rotavirus vaccine is an oral vaccination and is typically administered in 2-3 doses.
 The vaccine is given before your child turns 6 months old.
 This vaccine protects against gastroenteritis which is one of the most common causes of diarrhea and vomiting in babies.

-2. Chickenpox Vaccination
+2. Chickenpox Vaccine

-3. Influenza Vaccination
+3. Influenza Vaccine